 - 1. Turn off the computer by using the Shut down command. - 2.
-Close the display. - 3.
-Disconnect all external devices connected to the computer. - 4.
-Unplug the power cord from the AC outlet. - 5.
-Insert the SIM card into the SIM card slot, and then press in on the SIM card until it is firmly seated. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section.
+Insert the SIM card into the SIM card slot, and then press in on the SIM card until it is firmly seated. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section. - NOTE: See the image on the battery bay to determine which way the SIM card should be inserted into your computer.